Nite Owl: Hollis T. Mason

 Hollis T. Mason was the first Nite Owl.
 At the age of 12, his father left the family farm in Montana and moved to New York City, working at Moe Vernon's Auto Repairs.

 Starting out as a New York City policeman in 1938, he was inspired by Action Comics Superman and the real life exploits of Hooded Justice to take up the life of a vigilante.
 He was nicknamed "Nite Owl" for spending his evenings working out in the Police Gymnasiums as much as possible and going to bed at 9:00pm to rise for a 5:00am workout before donning his badge and uniform.
 His costume was designed to free his arms and legs while protecting his chest, abdomen and head with a tough leather tunic.
 With the tunic hiding his hair, a domino mask concealed his identity.

-He became a member of the Minutemen, a "masked adventurer" league in mid-1939.
+He became a member of the Minutemen (a "masked adventurer" league) in mid-1939.
 Mason was an "old school" crimefighter, a real "Boy Scout" in the eyes of Captain Metropolis.
 He stopped colorful criminals like the Screaming Skull and went on to fight supposed Axis operatives including Captain Axis during World War II.
 He retired in May, 1962 to open an auto business and write his memoir of his crime-fighting exploits, Under the Hood.
 By reading Under the Hood, Silk Spectre II later learned of the Comedian's attempted rape of her mother Silk Spectre I.

 Soon after Hollis retired, Daniel Dreiberg sought him out and asked if he could use the name and persona of Nite Owl to fight crime.
 Mason acceded and Dreiberg became the second Nite Owl.

 After Nite Owl II and Silk Spectre II broke Rorschach out of prison on Halloween night, the Knot-Tops street gang became angered by what they perceived to be vigilantism.
 Under the influence of the drug KT-28, the Knot-Tops believed Mason to be the same Nite Owl who participated in the prison break and decided to attack him.
 Mason mistook their pounding on his door for trick or treaters and opened the door to their attack.
 Mason put up a good fight, but the gang leader killed Mason by hitting him with the very statue of himself that was given to him by the city as an acknowledgment and reward for his service as a costumed adventurer.
 Dreiberg learned about Hollis's murder and vowed revenge on the gang.
 As Nite Owl, he beat up one of the Knot-Tops and threatened to kill him and the whole gang before Rorschach drew him away to continue the more important mission they were on.
 The entire gang eventually died at the hands of Ozymandias' monster.

-After being forced to change their identities to avoid government persecution Dan and Laurie changed their names to Sam and Sandra with the married surname "Hollis" in tribute to Hollis Mason.
+After being forced to change their identities to avoid government persecution, Dan and Laurie changed their names to Sam and Sandra; they used the married surname "Hollis" in tribute to Hollis Mason.